 L-methylfolate is the bioactive form of folate that bypasses the MTHFR enzyme and is a more bioavailable form than folic acid.
 MethylPro® is a high-quality, leading brand of L-methylfolate supplements available in a range of doses to fit individual needs.

 What causes vitamin B-6 deficiency?

 With this vitamin, it is important to note that an excess can also create nerve issues .
-For these reasons, the Tolerable Upper Limit for supplemental vitamin B-6 intake is set at 100 mg per day for those 19 and above.
-While it usually takes much more of this vitamin to create neuropathy issues, guidelines are set conservatively for supplemental safety.
+For these reasons, the Tolerable Upper Limit for supplemental vitamin B-6 intake is 100 mg per day for those 19 and above.
+While it usually takes much more of this vitamin to create nerve issues, guidelines are conservative for supplemental safety.

 What causes a thiamine deficiency?